-The mission of CalMHSA is to provide member counties a flexible, efficient, and effective administrative/fiscal structure focused on collaborative partnerships and pooling efforts in:
+CalMHSA’s mission is to provide member counties a flexible, efficient, and effective administrative/fiscal structure by partnering to develop and implement common strategies and programs.

-- Systems and services which strengthen and transform community mental health and reduce disparities in access, utilization and outcomes by age, race, ethnicity and gender, sexual orientation, nationality and disability
+- Strengthening and transforming community mental health by reducing disparities in access, utilization, and outcomes by age, race, ethnicity and gender, sexual orientation, nationality, and disability

 - Community collaboration and cultural competence

-- Client/family-driven mental health system for children, transition age youth adults, older adults
+- A client/family-driven mental health system for children, transition age youth adults, older adults

-- Qualified, culturally competent and diverse public mental health workforce with the knowledge and skills to work with age-specific and racially, ethnically and culturally diverse populations
+- A qualified, culturally competent, and diverse public mental health workforce with the knowledge and skills to work with age-specific and racially, ethnically, and culturally diverse populations